-Minimal BEAD Program Outlay for Non-Priority Projects - 250 Maximum Points: Three elements will be evaluated as part of the minimal BEAD Program Outlay for priority projects.
+- Minimal BEAD Program Outlay for Non-Priority Projects 250 Maximum Points: Three elements will be evaluated as part of the minimal BEAD Program Outlay for priority projects. - a.

-- a.
 Grant to Project Cost 150 Maximum Points: This category pertains to the overall grant funding requested to complete the project area specified in the application, taking into account both the projected total cost and the applicant's proposed contribution.
 Applications that bring greater matching funds to their proposed project will score more points.
-The ratio of grant to project costs must not be higher than 75 percent, (except where projects include "high-cost" locations per designation by the NTIA).
-Applications will be scored based on the ratio of the requested grant funding compared to the total project cost. - b.
-Cost Reasonableness 50 Maximum Points: This category pertains to the cost reasonableness of the project.
+The ratio of grant to project costs must not be higher than 75 percent, (except where projects include "high cost" locations per designation by the NTIA).
+Applications will be scored based on the ratio of the requested grant funding compared to the total project cost as shown in table below.

+Table 15: Grant to Project Cost Scoring for Non-Priority Projects b.
+Cost Reasonableness - 50 Maximum Points: This category pertains to the cost reasonableness of the project.
 Applications will be scored based on the overall project cost against a benchmark estimate developed from a cost model.
-Points will be awarded for projects aligned to or below the benchmark estimate for cost. - c.
-Scalability and Resiliency Maximum 50 Points: This category pertains to the network scalability and resiliency.
-Applications that propose to use technologies that exhibit scalability, longer usable lives, and resilience will score higher on the sliding scale. - Affordability for Non-Priority Projects 90 Maximum Points: This section assesses the applicant's commitment to delivering 100/20 Mbps services within the project areas specified in the application, at a price that is affordable for subscribers.
-Under this section, applicants will receive points if the cost of the 100/20 Mbps service package is \$55.00 per month or lower, inclusive of all taxes, fees and charges imposed on the subscriber.
-The sliding scale is included in Table below.
+The reference benchmark cost for each project area will be shared with prospective applicants.
+Points will be awarded on a sliding scale for projects aligned to or below the benchmark estimate for cost.
+For example, an applicant will receive no points if their funding request is 25 percent more than the reference benchmark cost estimate to serve that project area and they will receive the maximum points (50 points) if their funding request is 10 percent or less than the reference benchmark cost model estimate.
+Points will be awarded for projects aligned to or below the benchmark estimate for cost as shown in table below.